PLC5 Conversions 3-Part Series detail considerations when performing a PLC5 to ControlLogix conversion.

 No two legacy systems are identical.
 We look forward to seeing if you can stump us with your special requirements.
 Maybe you can push us to develop another custom solution or two.

-To date, Hallam-ICS has upgraded more than 40 PLC5 I/O racks on over a dozen processors.
+To date, Hallam-ICS has upgraded more than 100 PLC5 I/O racks on over dozens of processors.
 We have another 25 conversions slated over the next 3 quarters.
 We are able to execute the physical conversions and the PLC code conversions in a very effective manner.
 We are also very well versed in converting existing networks to Ethernet for communications.
 If you have any questions on PLC5 to ControlLogix conversion strategies and potential cost savings, please contact me.
 We are also well versed on several other vendors’ legacy conversions; so don’t hesitate to ask about other platforms.
 We look forward to working with you on your legacy PLC conversion.

 About the author